Chur: History

 During the 16th century the German language started to prevail over Romansh.
 In 1479 about 300 houses and stalls burned in another fire.
-Nearly a century later on 23 July 1574, a fire destroyed 174 houses and 114 stalls, or about half the city.
-Two years later on 21 October 1576, another 53 houses were burned.
+Nearly a century later, on 23 July 1574, a fire destroyed 174 houses and 114 stalls, or about half the city.
+Two years later, on 21 October 1576, another 53 houses were burned.
 Two years after the 1576 fire, the perpetrator, Hauptmann Stör, was executed.

-After the Napoleonic Wars, the Three Leagues became the canton of Graubünden in 1803.
-The guild constitution of the city of Chur lasted until 1839, while in 1874 the Burgergemeinde was replaced by an Einwohnergemeinde.
+After the Napoleonic Wars the Three Leagues became the Canton of Graubünden in 1803.
+The guild constitution of the city of Chur lasted until 1839 and in 1874 the Burgergemeinde was replaced by an Einwohnergemeinde.
 When Graubünden became a canton in 1803, Chur was chosen as its capital.

+Chur's Daleu Cemetery is in the centre of town, and in the middle of the cemetery is a 13-tonne (13,000 kg) stone monument that dwarfs the nearby gravestones.
+The huge monolithic block of granite was erected in 1938 and for decades was largely ignored by passers-by until in 2023 a controversy arose after a Swiss historian discovered that it was originally built as propaganda for the Nazi regime.